Nex-Pro/docs/docs/index.md

 If you need help or have questions, we're available on our <a href="https://tivolicloud.com/discord" target="_blank">Discord</a>

-If you have a suggestion or you found a bug, you can post it on our <a href="https://roadmap.tivolicloud.com" target="_blank">Roadmap</a>
+If you have a suggestion or you found a bug, you can post it on our <a href="https://git.tivolicloud.com/tivolicloud/interface/-/issues" target="_blank">git issues</a>

 More formally, you can contact us via email at [support@tivolicloud.com](mailto:support@tivolicloud.com).